The Origins of the Term ‘Affirmative Action’

 Prior to Fisher, the court had upheld affirmative action in Grutter v.
 Bollinger.
 The 2003 case centered around Barbara Grutter, a white applicant to the University of Michigan Law School.
 The school’s admission process didn’t have quotas but looked favorably upon minority applicants.
 In another 5-4 decision, the court ruled that the university’s case-by-case consideration of applicants, which included race as one narrow factor in its decision-making, made its admissions process legal.

-Now, as the justices debate how to rule on the latest affirmative action cases, the future of using race as a factor in college admissions, among other areas of American society, is precarious.
+Following the June 29 ruling, the future of using race as a factor in college admissions, among other areas of American society, is precarious.
 Assessments of the practice’s purpose and effectiveness vary across the ideological spectrum.
-The conservative viewpoint was perhaps best epitomized by the now-famous phrasing used by Chief Justice John Roberts in the plurality opinion striking down a Seattle plan to integrate students in 2007: “The way to stop discrimination on the basis of race is to stop discriminating on the basis of race.”
+The conservative viewpoint was perhaps best epitomized by the now-famous phrasing used by Chief Justice Roberts in the plurality opinion striking down a Seattle plan to integrate students in 2007: “The way to stop discrimination on the basis of race is to stop discriminating on the basis of race.”

 Wilcher sees affirmative action as a pillar of civil rights legislation.
 “Affirmative action has taken on negative connotations through the media and those that would like to do away with it or oppose the concept, but the impetus is on action, not nondiscrimination,” she says.
 “You have got to show that you tried, and that’s what affirmative action under the Johnson order means.
 That’s what it meant in 1965, and that’s what it means today.”

-Editor’s Note, November 1, 2022: This story was updated to reflect the latest Supreme Court hearings on affirmative action.
+Editor’s Note, June 29, 2023: This story was updated to reflect the Supreme Court decision on affirmative action.